 Open at 11 a.m. on Sunday, Milner’s is a great place to celebrate your father figure or have an “at home” meal any time.
-Chefs Buddy Milner and John Milner, along with Sous Chef Philip Reed, prepare foods that are a tribute to their Lowcountry Carolina upbringing and childhood memories of meals enjoyed with family and friends.
+Foods are a tribute to the chef’s Lowcountry Carolina upbringing and childhood memories of meals enjoyed with family and friends.
 Delectable meats and seafood are butchered in-house, and greens and veggies are hand-selected from farm trucks most of the year.
 And if exceptional food and a stellar wine list aren’t compelling enough, perhaps dad would enjoy live jazz on Father’s Day evening (or any Sunday night…it’s a regular thing).
 For reservations, check OpenTable or Milner’s American Southern.

 Ruth’s Chris Steak House, Greensboro

-With more than 50 years’ spent “perfecting the steak house experience,” Ruth’s Chris Steak House is THE place to take care of your dad on Father’s Day.
-The current Chef’s Feature is a surf & turf plate, with two cold-water lobster tails and your choice of filet or ribeye.
+With more than 50 years’ spent “perfecting the steak house experience,” Ruth’s Chris Steak House is THE place to take care of your dad on Father’s Day. .
 Steak-lovers know they can rely on Ruth’s Chris Steak House’s USDA prime cuts of beef, served on a sizzling-hot plate.
-Need more convincing?
-On Father’s Day, all dads will receive a complimentary $25 dining card to use on a future visit!
 Check OpenTable or Ruth’s Chris Steak House – Greensboro for reservations.

-On Fathers Day, at 2 p.m., the Winston-Salem Dash will play the Salem Red Sox.
+On Fathers Day, at 2 p.m., the Winston-Salem Dash will play the Wilmington Blue Rocks at home.
 You, dad, and granddad can enjoy $1 hot dogs and sodas through the first inning, and after the game, kids can run the bases.

 Father’s Day Package, Pinehurst Resort, Pinehurst

 This Father’s Day, Pinehurst recommends “skip the tie and treat Dad to a golf experience of a lifetime.”
-Included in the Father’s Day Weekend special June 17-20 are rounds of golf on legendary Pinehurst No. 2 and No. 4, Friday and Saturday night receptions and dinner, hospitality room throughout the weekend featuring snacks and games, and deluxe resort accommodations.
-Plus, you can watch coverage of the US Open Championship and hear stories from best-selling authors James Dodson and Howdy Giles.
+Included in the Father’s Day Weekend special are rounds of golf on legendary Pinehurst No. 2 and No. 4, Friday and Saturday night receptions and dinner, hospitality room throughout the weekend featuring snacks and games, and deluxe resort accommodations.
+Plus, you can hear stories from best-selling author James Dodson.

 Brew Dash 6K and Brew Stash Bash, US National Whitewater Center, Charlotte